 "Once we made it to districts and saw who we were playing, I thought if we worked hard enough we could do it," Lauthers said.
 "States was just extra."

-The state tournament meant more big performances and more strikeouts,
+The state tournament meant more big performances and more strikeouts, 38 over four games.

 In the quarterfinal game against Elk County Catholic, Lauthers struck out the side on nine pitches in the top of the seventh inning to end the game.